segmentio/segment-docs/src/connections/destinations/catalog/actions-the-trade-desk-crm/index.md

 To sync additional Audiences from your Engage space, create a separate instance of The Trade Desk CRM Destination.

 > info "Mapping tester availability"
-> The Mapping Tester is not available for The Trade Desk CRM destination.
+> The Mapping Tester isn't available for this destination.
 Since this destination requires batched events for activation, testing can only be performed end-to-end with a connected source.

 {% include components/actions-fields.html settings="true"%}